davidhullster/davidhullster.github.io/src/content/posts/2019-03-13-the-lost-generation.markdown

 status: publish
 categories: []
 tags:
   - art
   - classics
   - literature
   - music
 meta:
   _publicize_job_id: '28606471394'
   timeline_notification: '1552515517'
-author:
+author: Scratches
-  'Scratches'
-permalink: "/2019/03/13/the-lost-generation/"
+permalink: /2019/03/13/the-lost-generation/
 ---

 I have a BA in French Literature, and spent a couple years in grad school working on a Master's degree in that subject.
 I loved interpretation of lit, finding hidden meaning in french films from the 50's, making wild parallels between medieval folk tales and modern books and stories.